 A waybill is best suited for non-negotiable deliveries, where ownership remains unchanged, and the concerned parties are the sender and receiver.
 Choosing to use a waybill is a wise option in the following scenarios:

 A Bill of Lading (BOL) is a must-have when legal ownership of the goods is a considerable factor.
-It serves as both a shipping document and a contract, making it essential in the following cases.
+It is both a shipping document and a contract, making it essential in the following cases.

-• Financial organizations have to process payments – Banks frequently need a BOL in order to disburse payments if the shipment is linked to a letter of credit or other financial contracts.
+- Financial organizations must process payments: Banks frequently need a BOL to disburse payments if the shipment is linked to a letter of credit or other financial contracts.

 Optical Character Recognition (OCR) technology is another essential tool for automating logistics documentation.
 It transforms printed or handwritten waybills, bills of lading, or any other invoices into digital text that can be automatically scanned and analyzed.